tylermercer/vue-apollo-fauna-tutorial/README.md

 </style>
 ```

-This is just a simple component that takes the body and author as a prop and renders them as a nice yellow sticky note.
+This is just a simple component that takes the body and author as props and renders them as a nice yellow sticky note.

 Now go to `NotesList.vue` and replace the `{{JSON.stringify}}` line with the following:
 ```